stevenselcuk/stevenselcuk/README.md

 </div>
 <br>

 I am <i>le développeur</i>, focused on creating General Aviation apps for pilots and aircraft mechanics.
-Mostly work on iOS & macOS projects with Swift / SwiftUI but some days, if I sleep well, I like JavaScript (❤️ stack NodeJS/Express/GraphQL/MongoDB/React & React Native).
-I am an aviation technical consultant, indie Filmmaker 🎥 and home chef 🔪.
+Mostly work on iOS & macOS projects with Swift / SwiftUI but some days, if I sleep well, I do some JavaScript.I am an aviation technical consultant, indie Filmmaker 🎥 and home chef 🔪.
 Well.
 That's it I guess.

 And also 👇🏻